jhsu802701/rails_from_scratch_rails5/02-02-heroku_deploy.md

 echo 'git remote -v'
 git remote -v
 ```
+* To enter your Git and Heroku credentials, enter the command "sh credentials.sh".

 ### heroku.sh
 * In the project's root path, create the file heroku.sh with the following contents: